-If anything, being an oiran has proved to be a job of suffering.
-It's not a job to be proud of.
+If anything, being an oiran has proven to be a job of suffering, not a job to be proud of.
 Those cute attendants ought to become anything but an oiran.
-They ought to be following their own...dreams━not the dreams dictated to them.
+They ought to be following their own...dreams—not the dreams dictated to them.

 And...I chose to be beguiled too.

-After gazing at nothing and making bubbles in the water with my mouth, I finally straighten and get out of the bath━thereafter patting my body with my tenugui and covering myself with my newly cleaned nagajuban and dark blue yukata.
+After gazing at nothing and making bubbles in the water with my mouth, I finally straighten and get out of the bath, patting my body with my towel and covering myself with my newly cleaned nagajuban and dark blue yukata.

 I sough and traipse to my new chamber on the ground floor.
 It's smaller than other rooms and quite old-looking and unkempt, yet I don't really mind.
 It somehow...mirrors my unfurnished meager life.

 The papers on my shoji doors and walls are torn.
 The tatami mat where I lay my futon is worn and sooty.
-The paint on the ceiling is flaked off.
-Only a lacquered dresser drawer and a persimmon-tree-painted folding screen are new and quite out-of place in the room.
+The paint on the ceiling is flaking off.
+Only a lacquered dresser drawer and a persimmon-tree-painted folding screen are new and out of place in the room.

 I breathe in the the musky fragrance.
 It's not pleasant, but it's what I'll have now.

 A knock echoes in the room, and I jerk my head to my dressing attendant for the day.